31 unique things to do in Dublin, Ireland in 2026

-While Dublin is a bit more underrated than other destinations in Western Europe, like ParisMadrid, or Milan, I think it’s a fantastic city for all travelers, and especially solo travelers.
-In this blog post I will share 65+ unique things to do in Dublin to help you plan your trip.
+In this guide, I’m sharing the most unique things to do in Dublin, including quirky attractions, local experiences, hidden gems, and unforgettable day trips.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Table of Contents